“Globally, two in five people (41%) report becoming lonelier over the last 6 months, while one in five (19%) have become

 Aching to Belong

 The drive to belong is shockingly powerful.
 I’ve worked with adults of all ages who came to a surprising realization: “Everything I do is about avoiding rejection and loneliness.”
 Status, money, achievement, possessions — it was all about being eligible for connection.
 To be seen, known, and loved.
 To be cared about on their best day and their worst.
 How much work should it really take to find human connection?
 Why – with every advancement we make – can being human feel this hard?

 The mental health professional’s common recommendation is familiar — learn to love yourself.
 Be your own best company.
 Avoid the idea other people will make you happy.
 If you think about it, it’s weird that we tell lonely people to get comfortable being alone.
 A bit like blaming the victim.
 We don’t tell people suffering domestic violence “Learn to take a punch” and we don’t tell alcoholics

 “Learn to slow down and savor the taste of wine.”

-While you might see how loneliness can be softened by developing greater comfort with oneself, you also know this isn’t a complete answer.
+While loneliness can be softened by developing greater comfort with oneself, you also know this isn’t a complete answer.
 Humans are typically social beings.
 So in addition to developing greater self-love and self-compassion, consider this…

 Trusting our heart feels hard when we’re anxious about disqualifying ourselves from connection and belonging.
 Yet when we allow ourselves flow joyfully in something, we develop a clear path between our inner Self and the world.
 And the people who will truly love us aren’t measuring our eligibility.
 They’re too busy sharing in our joys.
 So strengthen the inner connection with rewarding activity, and the outer connections are more likely to bring what you’re looking for.

 Explore, Inside and Out